qszhao/PTUA2023/Lab01/Lab01.md

  2. Download the Markdown file from the [qszhao/PTUA2020][repo] and try to open the Lab01.md from the text editor.

 #### Google Colab
- 1. Set up or use your existing google account to enter google colab.
+ 1. Set up or use your existing Google account to enter [Google Colab][colab].
- 2. Start a new jupyter notebook in your google colab.
+ 2. Start a new jupyter notebook in your Google Colab.
  3. Try to do some simple math calculation by the jupyter notebook.

 [anaconda]: https://www.anaconda.com/distribution/#download-section